hyphacoop/ics-testnets/private-testnet/README.md

 ### Join via Bash Script

+- This script can be run as `root`.
+- The binary will run through cosmovisor in the `cv-peppy.service` service.

 On the node machine:
 - Copy the `node_key.json` and `priv_validator_key.json` files from your provider chain validator node.
 - Run [join-pepper.sh](join-pepper.sh).